Shades of Gray: Nothing Will Keep us Apart

 Read the exciting conclusion to this story and more in Shades of Gray: Strange Tales from the Old Dominion, now available exclusively on Amazon Kindle.
 Order it today.

-Posted on June 5, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, Fort A.P.
-Hill, Fredericksburg, ghost stories, Kindle, Old Dominion, Rapidan River, Shades of Gray, short stories, Virginia.
+Posted on June 5, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, Fort, Fredericksburg, ghost stories, Kindle, Old Dominion, Rapidan River, Shades of Gray, short stories, Virginia.
 Bookmark the permalink.
 Leave a comment.